Aleksei Losev: Career

 Losev graduated with a double degree—philology and philosophy—in 1915.
 He stayed at Moscow Imperial University to prepare for a position as lecturer in Classical Philology.
 In 1916 he published his first paper, "Eros in Plato".
 When Russia erupted in the 1917 February and October Revolutions, Losev kept a low profile, spending all of his time writing and studying.
 In 1919, typhus killed his mother.
 The same year, Losev's paper "Russian Philosophy" was published in a German-language volume composed of various articles about Russian cultural development.
 Losev was unaware of this publication until 1983.
 It was finally published in the Russian language after Losev's death.

 After the revolution, the Bolsheviks stopped the teaching of the classics at Moscow University.
-In 1919, Losev became a professor of classical philology at the newly opened University of Nizhni Novgorod.
+In 1919, Losev became a professor of classical philology at the newly opened University of Nizhny Novgorod.
 He also found work teaching aesthetics at the State Institute of Musical Science, at the State Academy of Artistic Science, and at the Moscow Conservatory where he was named professor.

 Losev married Valentina Mikhailovna Sokolova on 5 June 1922; she was a student of mathematics and astronomy who was five years younger than Losev.
 He had seen her since 1917 when he began renting a room from her parents in Moscow.
 Pavel Florensky, a former priest and physicist working on the official GOELRO plan to bring electrical utility service to Russia, performed the wedding ceremony in Sergiyev Posad.
 Losev and his wife found they were matched artistically, intellectually and also spiritually; they both sought higher understanding in the study of Russian religion under Archimandrite David.
 Religion was being suppressed by the Bolsheviks, so this study was conducted in secret.
 On 3 June 1929 the two were ordained monks in the Russian Orthodox Church in a private ceremony officiated by David.
 They took the monastic names Andronik and Afanasiya.
 The Losevs successfully hid their monastic status from the public until five years after Losev's death in 1988.